michael-yin/scrapy_guru/readme.rst

 1. A list of tasks which covers many basic points in spider development, each task is a short exercise.
 You will be able to solve real complex  problem after you solve the simple tasks step by step.
 This idea derive from `code kata <https://en.wikipedia.org/wiki/Kata_(programming)>`_

-2. Some advanced tips and notes which help you improve the development productivity, and it will introduce you some great tools.
+2. Some advanced tips and notes which help you improve the development productivity, and it will introduce you to some great tools.

 ------------------------------------------------
 Supplement instead of alternative of scrapy doc
 ------------------------------------------------

 Scrapy doc is a good start for people who want to learn to write spider by using scrapy.
-Since scrapy doc mainly focus on the components and concepts in scrapy, some points which make sense in spider development with scrapy are missed in the doc.
+Since scrapy doc mainly focuses on the components and concepts in scrapy, some points which make sense in spider development with scrapy are missed in the doc.
 That is why I created this project.

-I did not talk much in componetns of scrapy in this doc. **It is strongly recommend user to read scrapy** `official doc <https://doc.scrapy.org/en/latest/index.html>`_  **first to have a basic understanding such as how to create spider and how to run spider in scrapy.
+I did not talk much about components of scrapy in this doc. **It is strongly recommend user to read scrapy** `official doc <https://doc.scrapy.org/en/latest/index.html>`_  **first to have a basic understanding such as how to create spider and how to run spider in scrapy.
 You might can not get some points here if you have no idea how the spider work in scrapy**.
 If you have question for scrapy, please check it in official doc first.

 --------------------
 Doc